 Another common issue for consumers of traditional enterprise products is the additional software, or home-grown automation, that is generally required to handle generic concerns like request routing, management and monitoring.
 Entire software companies have thrived by developing and selling such administrative add-ons, which are usually custom built to work with individual products.
 Kubernetes, and an associated set of open source projects like Ambassador, Prometheus and Grafana, provide generic solutions to many of those requirements, reducing software licensing costs as well as the overhead of learning (or writing) and maintaining all the different pieces of software for each separate enterprise product.

-Watch our video HCL SoFy: The HCL Software Approach to Cloud Native to learn more at: https://youtu.be/1AKpQ2Cf_nk
+Watch our video HCL SoFy: The HCLSoftware Approach to Cloud Native to learn more in the below video.

 What we achieve, then, is a transformation in the way our products are used.
 The client investment in the products themselves is protected, but the install, upgrade and management has been completely modernized.
 Install and upgrade are radically simplified and allow for easy consumption of the more frequent updates being delivered on the new CI/CD product schedules.
 Configuration overrides contained as Helm value overrides are easy to apply to a ‘config as code’ system.
 Operational management of all products becomes generic, so the administration expertise that used to be required for each individual product is much reduced.
 Skills in Kubernetes and the other supporting technologies become applicable to the whole portfolio, instead of needing different management and monitoring add-ons for different products.